Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Introduction

-Controlling the asymptotic behavior of a connecting orbit requires an explicit description of the local stable and unstable manifolds of the limiting invariant sets.
-The major obstacle to extending the methods in \cite{MR3773757,reinhardt2019fourier} to the general saddle-to-saddle case is obtaining an explicit description of the local stable manifold.
-It is worth mentioning that rigorous numerical integration of PDEs is a nontrivial task and invariably suffers from the so called wrapping effects resulting from the accumulation of numerical error.
-Consequently, in computer assisted arguments involving connecting orbits it is desirable to minimize integration time by absorbing as much of the connecting orbit in the local stable manifolds as possible.
+Controlling the asymptotic behavior of a connecting orbit requires an explicit description of the local stable and unstable manifolds of the equilibrium solutions (or other limiting invariant sets).
+The major obstacle to extending the methods of \cite{MR3773757,jaquette2020global,reinhardt2019fourier} to the general case of a saddle-to-saddle connection is obtaining an explicit description of the local stable manifold.
+It is worth mentioning that rigorous numerical integration of a PDE is a nontrivial task, and invariably suffers from the so called wrapping effects resulting from the accumulation of numerical error.
+Consequently, in computer assisted arguments involving connecting orbits it is desirable to minimize integration time by absorbing as much of the connecting orbit into the local stable and unstable manifolds as possible.
+This motivates out interest in the nonlinear coordinate changes utilized in the present work.

 We refer the interested reader also to the related work of \cite{MR2136516}, where saddle-to-saddle connections are established using topological methods based on Conley Index theory and its connection matrix.
 Being topological in nature these methods require much less in the way of $C^1$ information, resulting in a softer description of the dynamics.
 The challenge in applying these methods is the rigorous calculation of index information for macroscopic regions in the infinite dimensional phase space.